ovotech/gitoops/docs/blog_post.md

 To throw a cherry on top, CircleCI allows us to retrieve the last four characters of environment variables through their API.

-I'm sure you see where this is going: if we're lucky we can run a query to predict the access an attacker would obtain by pivoting through `GITHUB_TOKEN` environment variables, thanks to a bit of regex:
+I'm sure you see where this is going: if we're lucky we can run a query to predict the access an attacker would obtain by pivoting through `GITHUB_TOKEN` environment variables:

 ```